Environments

 Create a live API key.
 Call

 POST /client/api-keyswith"environment": "live"using your Bearer token.
-Store the key immediately — it is only shown once. -
+Store the key immediately.
+It is only shown once. -

 Update your environment variable.
 Replace the